Kushredoc/OpenAg-MVP/README.md

     - I2C has been enabled
 2. 32G SD card to hold data
 3. Sensors and relay are wired to the Pi.
 If you try to run the code without sensors, some of it will error out (I/O Error, I noticed in the getTempC() function).
 This will ripple up to error out the cron job for logSensorData.py.
+>
 ### Software Build Steps

+Open this file in your Raspberry Pi so you can cut and paste command line instructions and cron commands.
+Highlight the line you want and use Ctl-C to copy it.
+On the Terminal window click on "Edit" and select "Paste" (terminal windows don't use the standard Ctl-V to paste).

+- Update the software:

+> sudo apt-get update

+- Upgrade the software, this should default you to running Python 3

+> sudo apt-get upgrade

 - Install fswebcam
 > sudo apt-get install fswebcam

-- Download code from [Github](https://github.com/webbhm/OpenAg-MVP).
-Click on the zip file to open it, and move the files to the appropriate location.
+- Download the zip file of code from [Github](https://github.com/webbhm/OpenAg-MVP).
+Open a file browser and go to Downloads.
+You should find the zip file (OpenAg-MVP-master.zip) here.
+Right click on the zip file to open it, and move the files to the appropriate location.
     - Right click on the file OpenAg-MVP-master.zip and select 'Extract Here', this will create a directory 'OpenAg-MVP-master that contains the files.
+    - Click on the new directory (OpenAg-MVP-master) to open it
     - Drag the sub-directory 'OpenAg-MVP to the 'Documents' directory
     - Drag the sub-directory 'python' to the 'pi' directory
     - if it does not already exist, create a sub-directory in OpenAg-MVP called "webcam".
 This will hold the camera images.
 If it does not exist, the cron job will fail.